klepas/bruins-site/courses/descartes/2014-08-08-descartes-lecture-5.markdown

 ---
 layout: paper
-title: "Descartes Lecture 5 The Third Meditation—Of God, that He exists–Part I"
+title: "Descartes’ *Meditations on First Philosophy* Lecture 5"
 date: 2014-08-08 09:00:00
 categories:
 ---

-## Descartes’ *Meditations on First Philosophy* --- Lecture 5: The Third Meditation—Of God, that He exists --- Part I
+## The Third Meditation—Of God, that He exists --- Part I

 ### § 1: The Structure of Perceptual Experience according to Descartes